-Emotional Health, Emotional Wellness and Emotional Intelligence Defined
+Emotional Health, Emotional Wellness and Emotional Intelligence Defined by Licensed Psychologist

 Emotional health is defined by the degree to which you feel emotionally secure and relaxed in everyday life.
 An emotionally healthy person has a relaxed body, an open mind and an open heart.

-The more emotional health you possess, the more self esteem you have.
+The more emotional health you have, the more self esteem you have.
 This means you do not frequently react with knee jerk responses, anxiety or panic to the events that occur in your life.

 Emotionally safe people do not judge or criticize others.
 This is because they have learned not to judge and criticize themselves.